 You will be undoubtedly shocked by the number of restaurants per street in the city.
 It seems that people only come to George town to eat.
 While staying in this interesting location make sure you try out popular Nonya Food and some of the traditional family-run businesses.
-An interesting Nonya Food restaurant is Little Kitchen, 179 Lebu Noordin, 10300 Penang, ( 04-2616731). [ My photograph with the owner of the restaurants in the gallery above] The food is served in a small portion in a very traditional manner.
-The ambience is cosy, service very personal and owner Jay Loh takes pride in giving a brief overview of Nonya Culture and Food.
-You can also get a chance to peek in the guest room located behind the main restaurant.
+An interesting Nonya Food restaurant is Little Kitchen, 179 Lebu Noordin, 10300 Penang, ( 04-2616731). [ My photograph with the owner of the restaurants in the gallery above] The food is served in a small portions in a very traditional manner.
+The ambience is cosy, the service very personal and owner Jay Loh takes pride in giving a brief overview of Nonya Culture and Food.
+You can also get a chance to peek into the guest room located behind the main restaurant.

 Georgetown is also famous for traditional Indian food like Nasi Kandar.
 Try out Line-Clear restaurant near Upper Penang Street.
 It is within walking distance from the Upper tip of Penang Road near the Eastern & Oriental Hotel.
 The food is quite nice and you can try rice with plenty of meat dishes made with gravy.
 The spot is also explored by Anthony Bourdain in his travel adventures to Penang.

 I went for dinner at the buffet restaurant Sarkies (pictures above) costing around 100RM.
 The selection of food is great and Sarkies offers a large variety of local and international desserts.
-I simply loved the atmosphere and decor of this modern part of Eastern & Oriental Hotel on 1 Penang Road.
+I simply loved the atmosphere and decor of this modern part of the Eastern & Oriental Hotel on 1 Penang Road.

 Another destination for a more modern feel for Georgetown is Gurney drive.
 Most hotels will offer a free bus tour to the Gurney drive, as the Malls ( Plaza Gurney, Gurney Paragon).
 These are top-of-the-line shopping centres will world-class brands and quality shopping outlets.
 Located on main Gurney drive is on the way from Georgetown to Bantu Ferringhi.
 Gurney drive also prides itself on hosting a night market serving ethnic food lit late in the night.